Monthly Tech-Tip | No tracking! No ads! |

 Dinnerware safety of glazes means something different in industry than it does in pottery or hobby ceramics.
 For the former, it is about conservative formulations that work well in high-production machinery and kilns, that produce glassy smooth and easy-to-clean surfaces.
 It is about commercial testing labs with well-defined procedures to flag leaching, crazing, pitting, staining, etc. In pottery, suppliers use the term more loosely.
 No potters attach "Dinnerware Safe" stickers to their ware.

 While there is no industry standard or official symbol that signifies the dinnerware safety of a bottle of commercial glaze sold at ceramic suppliers, some manufacturers have designed their own symbol and labelling.
 On their websites they explain what these mean.
 Typically, the term refers to chemical durability and freedom from surface micro-textures that could trap bacteria or make it difficult to clean.
-The term is sufficiently clear and companies test it with enough confidence that they even promise to back any customer that is targeted in litigation.
+The term is sufficiently clear and companies test it with enough confidence that they even promise to back any customer that is targeted by litigation.
 That being said, it is difficult to imagine that they could indemnify users given all the ways their products can be misused and all the issues surrounding their interactions when layered.

 These commercial glazes don't leach on their own, but when layered like this pronounced leaching, the white, has occurred with lemon juice overnight